natlogica/hundred-days/r1-log.md

 ### R1D14
 The project today is to implement a python version of the higher lower game, based on search volume: guess which search term is more popular than another.
 A Python dictionary contains some data about how many followers certain celebrities have, and the game will determine the winning guesses.

+### R1D15
+Some excitement today because it's time to set up a local dev environment.
+I've installed Python 3 on Windows and will be trying out Pycharm Community Edition.
+The project today is to create a virtual coin-operated coffee machine, like one you might find in an office lobby.
+This project feels interesting to me!